Theme Party Queen

 I never have been big on spending a huge amount of time decorating the house, I guess because I have always been so busy and would rather spend the time on food and drinks.

-At a minimum, I always have several candles burning and usually several centerpieces scattered around the house, including in the bathrooms, like this one here.
-You will see some of the very simple centerpieces here.
+At a minimum, I always have several candles burning and usually several centerpieces scattered around the house, including in the bathrooms like this one.
+Look for some very simple centerpiece ideas here.

 Depending on the type of party, I may also rearrange furniture, add tables, set up additional seating, maybe throw some confetti on the serving tables and sometimes put up banners and streamers.
 I share many of the things I do for decorating the house here.